dmodjeska/portfolio/README.md

 * [Predicting Movie Genres with IMDb](https://github.com/dmodjeska/cs109b): Prediction of movie genres from plots, cast/crew and posters on data from IMDb, TMDb, and MovieLens.
 Project for a course on data science at Harvard University.
 With Dominic Murphy.
 (R and Python)

-* [Predicting Loan Defaults with Lending Club](https://github.com/dmodjeska/cs109a): Prediction of Lending Club loan defaults with machine learning.
+* [Predicting loan defaults with Lending Club](https://github.com/dmodjeska/cs109a) using machine learning.
 Kaggle data, project for a course on data science at Harvard University.
 With Andrew Greene.
 (Python)

-* [Analysis of Transactions for the Borough of Barnet](https://github.com/dmodjeska/barnet_transactions): Data characterization, clustering, and anomaly detection for credit card transactions by the London Borough of Barnet.
-Simulated auditing exercise.
+* [Analysis of transactions for the Borough of Barnet](https://github.com/dmodjeska/barnet_transactions): Data characterization, clustering, and anomaly detection.
+Simulated auditing exercise for a large Canadian bank.
 (Python)

-* [Statistical Modeling of USD/CAD FX Rates](https://github.com/dmodjeska/usd_cad_fx): Statistical modeling of historical USD/CAD FX rates Project for course in intermediate statistics at Harvard University.
+* [Statistical modeling of historical USD/CAD FX rates](https://github.com/dmodjeska/usd_cad_fx).
+Project for course in intermediate statistics at Harvard University.
 With Dominic Murphy.
 (R and SPSS)

 * [Word prediction app with data from Twitter, news, and blogs](https://github.com/dmodjeska/word-predictor).
-Used n-gram based language models.
+Used text mining and language models.
 Capstone project for Coursera certificate in data science by Johns Hopkins University.
 (R)

 * [Exploratory data analysis and statistical modeling of urban diversity in USA, UK, and Canada](https://github.com/dmodjeska/diversity).
 Replication of a data analysis by Nate Silver for FiveThirtyEight.com.
 (R)

-* [Interactive Visualization of the Role of Cities in the World Economy](https://public.tableau.com/profile/david.modjeska#!/vizhome/GlobalCities_2/CitiesView): Exploratory data analysis and interactive visualization of the role of cities in the world economy, with data from Globalization and World Cities (Tableau)
+* [Interactive visualization of the role of cities in the world economy](https://public.tableau.com/profile/david.modjeska#!/vizhome/GlobalCities_2/CitiesView).
+Exploratory data analysis and data visualization.
+Data from Globalization and World Cities (Tableau)